Selleo/selleo-controller_tests/README.md

 #### An action updating object

-This shared examples allows you to check, if the request has updated an existing object.
+These shared examples allows you to check, if the request has updated an existing object.
 It requires to set the 'attributes' let block, with new attributes for the object.
 Also, it requires that the attributes will change, so the factory should use sequences for generating different values each time.